Sbrao666/youtube-videos/README.md

 This is my submission for the assesment given by fampay hiring team.

 ### project setup
-1. Clone the project from   `https://github.com/Sbrao666/youtube-videos`
+1. Clone the project from   `https://github.com/Sbrao666/youtube-videos` and excute command `npm install`
 2. Open the code, go to migration and run query into your local mysql inorder to setup table.
 3. Create a env file with name `.env` on to the root folder of application and mention following envrioment variable.